 I am feeding a lot of freeloaders right now but that’s just part of understanding eggs ARE a seasonal food.
 Something we don’t like to hear nowadays as a culture.

 So what’s my tip if you want eggs through winter and shorter days ?

 Replace ten to twenty percent of your laying flock each year .

-Either cull out your older gals and use them for bone broth or suck up the feed cost and support them through the molt.
+Either cull out your older gals and use them for bone broth (they make the most beautiful yellow broth) or suck up the feed cost and support them through the molt.
 I cull my older roosters in the fall and usually just let my older girls die off naturally.
-They have earned it.